GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/community/index.md

     public service.
 </P>

-Since the AOG Design System will be available for everyone in central and local government — and beyond — to use, we want a strong cross-government community backing it.
+Since the NZGDS will be available for everyone in central and local government — and beyond — to use, we want a strong cross-government community backing it.